 Hamilton’s First Law of Economics – National Economic Performance is the Result of Process Efficiency

-National economic performance is the aggregate of how efficiently processes satisfy customer demand with goods and services.
+National economic performance is an aggregate of how efficiently a nation’s economic processes satisfy customer demand with goods and services.

-For any nation the more efficient the aggregate operations of individual producers are, the more optimal is the aggregate allocation of national economic resources.
+The more efficient the aggregate operations of producers are, the more optimal is the aggregate allocation of national resources.

 Hamilton’s Second Law of Economics – How Efficient Processes are is a Function of a Triangle of Value Signals from the Customer, Producer, and Business Environment

-Production processes are efficient if they allocate a minimal amount of resources (relative to alternative processes) to produce the most valuable (in the opinion of the customer) goods or services.
+Production processes are efficient if they allocate a minimal amount of resources (relative to alternative processes) to produce more valuable (from the customer’s perspective) goods or services.

 - What the customer views as valuable.